dylncheng/dylncheng/README.md

-### Hi there, my name is Dylan 👋
+### Hi there, I'm Dylan 👋

-I'm an Electrical Engineering student at the University of Toronto in Canada!
+I'm currently an Electrical Engineering student at the University of Toronto in Canada!

 💬 Here are some things about me:
 - I enjoy working on web development and learning about new technology to integrate into my projects